the-vegetarian-vampire/Unlocking-Information-Security-I-II/ReadMe.md

 `smurf attack` -

 `Mimikatz` - [exploit](https://en.wikipedia.org/wiki/Mimikatz) on Microsoft Windows that extracts passwords stored in memory and software that performs that exploit
+`Air gap` - [air gap, air wall, or disconnected network](https://en.wikipedia.org/wiki/Air_gap_(networking)) - a network security measure employed on one or more computers to ensure that a secure computer network is physically isolated from unsecured networks, such as the public Internet or an unsecured local area network

 ---
 ## Computer Viruses and How to Beat Them